tmedwards/sugarcube-2/docs/api/api-story.md

 #### Returns:

-A new array filled with all `Passage` instances that pass the test implemented by the given predicate function, or an empty array if no instances pass.
+A new `Array<Passage>` filled with all instances that pass the test implemented by the given predicate function, or an empty `Array` if no instances pass.

 #### Examples: